Warning

 Raises:

-Send (blocking) a function f over ensemble_comm to another ensemble rank.
+Send (blocking) a Function f over ensemble_comm to another ensemble_rank.

 Parameters: